-Essentially what has happened is that $\mathbf{s}{\mathbf{x}\mathbf{x}}$ have shuttled 7 around to the places where x would have appeared.
-They have done so merely by their compositional structure and definitions, without ever requiring the variable x to be written.
-Schönfinkel-and other independent discoverers of combinatory logic-proved the non-obvious fact that any function composition could be expressed this way.
-In other words, compositional functions like $\mathbf{s}{\mathbf{x}\mathbf{x}}$ can allow computations to take place without needing variables.
+Essentially what has happened is that $\mathbf{s} \in \mathbf{k}$ have shuttled 7 around to the places where x would have appeared.
+They have done so merely by their compositional structure and definitions, without ever requiring the variable x in f(x) = x + 1 to be explicitly written.
+Schönfinkel-and other independent discoverers of combinatory logic-proved the non-obvious fact that any function composition could be expressed this way, meaning any structure with written variables has an equivalent combinatory logic expression without them.

-Terminologically, the process of applying the rules of combinatory logic (shown in the gray box just above) is known as reduction.
+The process of applying the rules of combinatory logic (shown in the gray box just above) is known as reduction.
 The question of whether a computation halts is equivalent to whether or not reduction leads to a normal form in which none of the combinators have enough arguments to continue reduction.

-In terms of computational power, combinatory logic is equivalent to lambda calculus (see Hindley & Seldin, 1986), both of which are capable of expressing any computation through function composition (Turing, 1937).
-This means that any typical program (e.g. in Python or C++) can be reduced to a composition of these combinators.
-Equivalently, any system that implements these very simple rules for $\mathbf{s}{\mathbf{k}\mathbf{K}}$ is, potentially, as powerful as any computer.
-This is a remarkable result in mathematical logic because it means that computation can be expressed with the simplest syntax imaginable, compositions of $\mathbf{s}{\mathbf{k}\mathbf{K}}$ with no extra variables or syntactic operations.
-Evaluation is equally simple and requires no special machinery beyond the ability to perform two tree transformations.
-This uniformity and simplicity of syntax opens the door for straightforward implementation in physical or biological systems.
+In terms of computational power, combinatory logic is equivalent to lambda calculus (see Hindley and Seldin 1986), both of which are capable of expressing any computation through function composition (Turing 1937).
+This means that any typical program (e.g. in Python or C++) can be written as a composition of these combinators, and the combinators reduce to a normal form if and only if the program halts.
+Equivalently, any system that implements these very simple rules for $\mathbf{s}k \mathbf{x}$ is, potentially, as powerful as any computer.
+This is a remarkable result in mathematical logic because it means that computation can be expressed with the simplest syntax imaginable, compositions of $\mathbf{s}k \mathbf{x}$ with no extra variables or syntactic operations.
+Evaluation is equally simple and requires no special machinery beyond the ability to perform $\mathbf{s} \in \mathbf{\kappa}$'s simple definitions, which are themselves just transformations of binary trees.
+It is this uniformity and simplicity of syntax that opens the door for implementation in physical or biological systems.